vidalmatheus/codes/README.md

 # codes
-My leetcode solutions and overall studies of Algorithm and Data Structures.
+My leetcode solutions and overall studies of Data Structures and Algorithms.